‘Star Wars: The Last Jedi’: Rian Johnson Talks Title’s Evolution And Luke/Rey Relationship

 Historically, the Internet had been going nuts on who the “last Jedi” will be and also the argument on whether or not it’s singular or plural.
 It’s quite a brain teaser at that and even Rian explained that it’s hard to talk about the title without giving the context of the movie.

 The 2017 D23 Expo played host to the behind-the-scenes sizzle reel and Johnson gave his take regarding The Last Jedi’s title and the relationship dynamic involving Luke Skywalker and Rey.
 There was the matter of what occurred right at the end of The Force Awakens that entailed the dramatic silence between the two on an island in the middle of nowhere.
-It left the audience trying to figure out what is going on in this moment and Johnson said something in regards to the title of the flick being “tied up in it”.
+It left the audience trying to figure out what is going on in this moment and Johnson said something in regards to the title of the flick being “tied up in it.”

-Many Star Wars fans had to wonder what will be the first thing Luke Skywalker says to Rey in the next movie, but the trailer shown at Celebration in Orlando has him saying, “It’s time for the Jedi to end”.
+Many Star Wars fans had to wonder what will be the first thing Luke Skywalker says to Rey in the next movie, but the trailer shown at Celebration in Orlando has him saying, “It’s time for the Jedi to end.”
 So do you think you can tie that to what he will first say in The Last Jedi movie?

 "'The last Jedi' is tied up in [Luke and Rey's] story." – @rianjohnson on the importance of the title of the new @StarWars movie. #D23expo pic.twitter.com/xQUVhTXCXY